 The DNS service is critical to any IP network and, in fact to the entire Internet.
 Therefore it needs to be monitored very seriously.
 Even if a lot of metrics are available in any DNS engine, only very few are mandatory to be shown on an I&O global monitoring dashboard, starting with the number of requests and recursion rate.

-As a complete DDI (DNS-DHCP-IPAM) solution, EfficientIP SOLIDserver proposes analytics and performance graphs for the DNS service, either at the server level or at a SmartArchitecture level.
+As a complete DDI (DNS-DHCP-IPAM) appliance solution, EfficientIP SOLIDserver proposes analytics and performance graphs for the DNS service, either at the server level or at a SmartArchitecture level.
 The central DDI management console is a powerful tool, so usage is reserved for network administrators and DDI experts only, making it unsuitable for global IT supervision.
 Fortunately, most DNS metrics can be made available to the external world through a standard API endpoint, and thus integrated into broader supervision and alerting solutions.

 Valuable metrics and analytics are important for high-quality monitoring

 In order to have visibility on the way a system is working, the two main methods are through analytics and through states.
 The specific case of event or log monitoring is more reserved to correlation tools like SIEM.
-Generally monitoring teams tend to use a mix of both kinds of systems in order to cover trending through analytics and events for incident management.
+Generally, monitoring teams tend to use a mix of both kinds of systems in order to cover trending through analytics and events for incident management.

 DNS is vital for app availability and performance, monitoring it is essential

 DNS metrics are important to monitor, as behavior of the service can significantly impact user experience and availability of applications.
 Keep in mind that DNS is the intent link between any client and the application he uses.
 If the DNS is not working or not working well, the impact is immediate.
-It’s therefore a good idea to integrate information on availability and response time of the DNS service in an upper level dashboard that any supervision team member can see and understand.
+Therefore it’s a good idea to integrate information on availability and response time of the DNS service in an upper-level dashboard that any supervision team member can see and understand.
 Correlating these indicators with metrics on application availability, network bandwidth and any delay globally will help answer the first basic question concerning any incident: is it the network or is it the DNS?
 As everyone knows: “it’s always the DNS”.

 Integrating DNS with metrology solutions via API